 - Detailed pre-departure holiday information pack including GPS-checked and regularly updated route descriptions, route notes and maps

-- 5 nights in 3 or 4-star hotels and guesthouses (private rooms with en-suite facilities)
+- 5 nights in 3-star hotels and guesthouses (private rooms with en-suite facilities)

 - 2 nights in mountain cabins (dormitory rooms, shared facilities)